 I’m not at all an expert in domain hunting and I also don’t have the patience for it, so I decided to buy a brand new domain.
 I ended up with a funky domain name that included the product category.

 2. Website structure and content

 Since this was going to be a very small niche website around one specific type of toy, I only needed one WordPress category.
-I made sure that this category page was well optimized.
+I made sure that this category page was optimized from an SEO perspective.

 I decided to go for one money article.
 This article had to be long, in-depth, legit, credible and everything else.
 This money article was the one that had to end up high in the SERPs for all the major and long-tail keywords.

 This money article became a long TOP 10 post with a list of the best toys in that niche.
 This was one of the first articles I published and ended up being around 4K words long.
 It turned out to be a really good article, with great product descriptions, images, outbound links, and a good structure with an intro, a top 10, and a conclusion.

 I also made sure that this top 10 list would be a candidate to earn the Google Featured Snippet to increase traffic.
 This article is still being featured in the top spot today, which delivers a great amount of extra traffic and revenue.

 To boost this money article, I published nine individual product reviews as blog posts, each linking to the money article.
 My expectation was not to rank for these review articles.
 All I wanted was the money article to rank for the “buying” related keywords.